 Our plan for a fourth year of activity has drawn upon the learning of the last three years: what has worked, what needs more time to embed and bring about real change, and what gaps need to be filled to create a sustainable legacy for an education system in Ipswich that our children and young people deserve.
 The impact of COVID-19 has called for prioritisation of Mental Health, Wellbeing and Resilience work, as well as an enhanced Early Years offer and development of collaborative system leadership.
 Recovery plans will also support our young people with catch up in September.

-Ipswich is one of the 12 areas in England chosen by the government as an opportunity area (OA), designed to unlock the potential of England’s young people through education.
+Ipswich is one of 12 areas in England designated by the Department for Education as an opportunity area (OA), designed to unlock the potential of England’s young people through education.